‘The Young And The Restless’ Star Camryn Grimes Wins Daytime Emmy Awards Outstanding Supporting Actress

 — Young and Restless (@YandR_CBS) April 30, 2018

 This year, on the show, Mariah came out as bi-sexual.
 While Mariah and Devon (Bryton James) dated, she accidentally fell in love with her brother Noah’s (Robert Adamson) girlfriend Tessa Porter (Cait Fairbanks), and the two kissed.
 Ultimately, Mariah broke up with Devon, but Tessa devastated her by telling her she loved Noah and not Mariah.
-Of course, when Noah found out about the betrayal, he flipped out and broke up with Tessa ultimately leaving Genoa City to run Newman Enterprises in Mumbai.
+Of course, when Noah found out about the betrayal, he flipped out and broke up with Tessa, ultimately leaving Genoa City to run Newman Enterprises in Mumbai.

 Since Noah left town, Tessa has tried to get her friendship with Mariah back on track, and perhaps something more may develop for them in the future, or maybe they will remain friends.

-Overall some fans struggled with the new relationship and the fact that Mariah admitted she’s bisexual when they didn’t feel she’s ever seemed to question her sexuality before despite a string of failed relationships with men.
+Overall, some fans struggled with the new relationship and the fact that Mariah admitted she’s bisexual when they didn’t feel she’s ever seemed to question her sexuality before despite a string of failed relationships with men.
 However, many other fans loved seeing such complexity and Mariah’s struggle as she came to terms with the unexpected truth.
 Overall, Grimes’s performance was multifaceted, emotional, and genuinely heartbreaking.